The Dereila Nature Inn - a cyber nature centre for nature lovers

 Tufted Sedge

-Tufted Sedge, Carex lenticulari, is another of the wetland sedges growing mainly in the moist and wet conditions that so many sedges prefer.
+Tufted Sedge, Carex lenticularis, is another of the wetland sedges growing mainly in the moist and wet conditions that so many sedges prefer.
 It is a slender, light yellow-green perennial plant, native to North America.

 SD